Murder of Boo Tiang Huat: Court proceedings and defence

-On 7 July 1995, 28-year-old Zainal Abidin Abdul Malik stood trial at the High Court for the murder of 47-year-old SI Boo Tiang Huat.
+On 7 July 1995, 28-year-old Zainal Abidin Abdul Malik stood trial at the High Court for the murder of 47-year-old Boo Tiang Huat.
 Deputy Public Prosecutor Francis Tseng Cheng Kuang was the trial prosecutor while G. Raman represented Zainal Abidin as his lawyer.
 Judicial commissioner (JC) Kan Ting Chiu was appointed as the trial judge of the capital case.

-In his defence, Zainal Abidin stated that he did not mean to use the axe to assault or kill SI Boo.
+In his defence, Zainal Abidin stated that he did not mean to use the axe to assault or kill Boo.
 He stated that on that day itself, he wanted to go to a hotel (also his former workplace) at Newton Road to commit armed robbery, and therefore he packed up his black bag, which contained his axe, two knives, a hammer, torchlight, and a pair of gloves.
 However, at the last minute, he chickened out and aborted the plan and wanted to return home to Toa Payoh.
-At that time he was trying to leave, he happened to be stopped by both SI Boo Tiang Huat and Corporal Muhaimin bin Mawasi.
-Zainal Abidin recounted at that time, he was afraid of being caught for possessing a dangerous weapon and thought of randomly grabbing anything inside his bag as a weapon to distract the police before running away.
-And it turned out that when Zainal Abidin grabbed something with his right hand and swung it at SI Boo, he realized it was the axe he just grabbed and held.
+At the time he was trying to leave, he happened to be stopped by both Boo Tiang Huat and Corporal Muhaimin bin Mawasi.
+Zainal Abidin recounted that at that time, he was afraid of being caught for possessing a dangerous weapon and thought of randomly grabbing anything inside his bag as a weapon to distract the police before running away.
+When Zainal Abidin grabbed something with his right hand and swung it at Boo, he realized it was the axe he just grabbed.
 He insisted it was unintentional and it was an accident.